Pakasuchus: Paleobiology

 Pakasuchus was probably very mammal-like in behavior as well as appearance.
-The molariform teeth are well suited to shearing food like modern mammalian carnivores.
+The molariform teeth are well suited to shearing food like modern mammalian carnivores (for example, all many species of bears, canids, big cats, hyenas, mustelids, procyonids, mongooses and pinnipeds).
 In fact, the teeth are so similar to those of mammals that it has led paleontologist Greg Buckley to state "If only isolated teeth had been discovered, without the skull, it is very likely that some of the molariform teeth would have been mistaken for a mammal's."

 The relative lack of osteoderms on the body may have been an adaptation for an active terrestrial lifestyle, as it would have lightened the animal.
 However, the retention of osteoderms on the tail is hard to explain, as they would have been quite heavy.
 The long legs and slender build would also have made Pakasuchus more agile.

 Pakasuchus was probably an herbivore; its dentition was at least as complex as those of modern herbivorous lizards.

 Notosuchians were widespread across Gondwana throughout the Cretaceous.
 Pakasuchus, as well as many other notosuchians, would have filled ecological niches in these areas that were otherwise occupied by mammals in the northern continents.
 Mammals were relatively uncommon in Gondwana at the time, making it possible for notosuchians to occupy a similar niche.

 The Rukwa Rift Basin is known for a rich vertebrate fauna that existed during the Cretaceous.
 During the Early Cretaceous, the basin was part of a large river system with braided channels and low-lying vegetated floodplains.
 Several dinosaurs are known from the basin that would have lived alongside Pakasuchus, including large sauropods and theropods.
 Aquatic crocodyliforms inhabited the rivers along with turtles and fishes.